-1 Water Pollution
+Water Pollution

-- 2 Stormwater runoff washes nitrogen, phosphorus, and other pollutants into our neighborhood - 3 streams and ultimately into Chesapeake Bay.
-Underground pipes comprise most of the - 4 stormwater drainage system for the larger Four Mile Run watershed, including Long Branch and - 5 Lubber Run.
-The gutters of Ballston, for example, can be subject to wastewater dumping, and - 6 they lead to a storm main (a pipe at least 36 inches in diameter) that empties into Lubber Run - 7 just downstream from the North George Mason Drive overpass. - 8 The residents of Arlington Forest strongly support county efforts to prevent point-source - 9 pollution (the dumping of chemicals and wastewater), and we are committed to reporting - 10 evidence of toxic materials poured into storm drains.
-Residents routinely carry cell phones on - their frequent walks through our neighborhood parks, and they can immediately report any - streamwater discoloration or other signs of pollution.
-The county has an opportunity to post - educational signs in our parks telling residents what to look for and where to report it. - 14 Yards, roads, driveways, and other surfaces collect nonpoint-source pollutants such as motor oil, - 15 fertilizers, pesticides, detergents, street trash, and animal waste.
-Stormwaters and meltwaters - then carry the trash, waste, and pollutants into our neighborhood streams.
-Downstream impacts - from nitrogen, phosphorus, and sediments include reduced dissolved oxygen levels in - 18 Chesapeake Bay, killing fish and other estuarine life. - 19 The residents of Arlington Forest are aware of related issues, with large majorities in our - 20 neighborhood survey reporting pet feces (81 percent) and improperly disposed garbage (81 - 21 percent) as threats to the health of our parks.
-Waste from dogs, cats, and other animals - contaminates streamwater with E. coli, posing a hazard to human health.
-Unhealthy levels of - coliforms are common in our neighborhood creeks, as are nutrients, sediments, and street litter. - 24 Trash in our streams, especially plastic, is a growing threat to the health of aquatic systems, - including estuaries like Chesapeake Bay and even the world's oceans. - 26 Arlington County's strategy for meeting its Chesapeake Bay TMDL requirements includes - 27 installing or restoring facilities that slow and filter stormwater runoff, such as Ballston Pond, a 4- - acre stormwater retention facility draining 300 acres in the Lubber Run watershed.
-In our own - 29 neighborhood, the wetland known as Sparrow Pond is another stormwater retention facility: - 30 located in Glencarlyn Park on lower Arlington Forest Branch, the marsh reduces nonpoint-source - 31 pollution and sedimentation through a system of capture ponds.
-The county is planning to restore - the main pond to its original depth, add a sediment collection forebay, and improve the - 33 surrounding wetland habitat.
-Arlington Forest commends the county for the planned renovation - project, yet we recognize the need to leave the current beaver activity in place while monitoring - 35 the impacts. - 36 Sparrow Pond is in a state-designated "resource protection area" on both sides of Arlington - Forest Branch.
-Intended to protect Chesapeake Bay, resource protection areas encompass lands - 38 within 100 feet of a stream or gulley, including parts of some backyards adjacent to our - 39 neighborhood parks.
-These areas are vital stream buffers for reducing stormwater runoff, - 40 preventing erosion, and filtering out pollutants.
-Arlington Forest supports county efforts to - 41 sustain native vegetation in resource protection areas throughout our neighborhood.
+Stormwater runoff washes nitrogen, phosphorus, and other pollutants into our neighborhood streams and ultimately into Chesapeake Bay.
+Underground pipes comprise most of the stormwater drainage system for the larger Four Mile Run watershed, including Long Branch and Lubber Run.
+The gutters of Ballston, for example, can be subject to wastewater dumping, and they lead to a storm main (a pipe 36 inches or more in diameter) that empties into Lubber Run just downstream from the North George Mason Drive overpass.

+The residents of Arlington Forest strongly support county efforts to prevent point-source pollution (the dumping of chemicals and wastewater), and we are committed to reporting evidence of toxic materials poured into storm drains.
+Residents routinely carry cell phones on their frequent walks through our neighborhood parks, and they can immediately report any streamwater discoloration or other signs of pollution.
+The county has an opportunity to post educational signs in our parks telling residents what to look for and where to report it.

+Yards, roads, driveways, and other surfaces collect nonpoint-source pollutants such as motor oil, fertilizers, pesticides, detergents, street trash, and animal waste.
+Stormwaters and meltwaters then carry the trash, waste, and pollutants into our neighborhood streams.
+Downstream impacts from nitrogen, phosphorus, and sediments include reduced dissolved oxygen levels in Chesapeake Bay, killing fish and other estuarine life.
+The residents of Arlington Forest are aware of related issues, with large majorities in our neighborhood survey reporting pet feces (81 percent) and improperly disposed garbage (81 percent) as threats to the health of our parks.
+Waste from dogs, cats, and other animals contaminates streamwater with E. coli, posing a hazard to human health.
+Unhealthy levels of coliforms are common in our neighborhood creeks, as are nutrients, sediments, and street litter.
+Trash in our streams, especially plastic, is a growing threat to the health of aquatic systems, including estuaries like Chesapeake Bay and even the world's oceans.

+Arlington County's strategy for meeting its Chesapeake Bay TMDL requirements includes installing or restoring facilities that slow and filter stormwater runoff, such as Ballston Pond.
+Sparrow Pond is a stormwater retention facility in our immediate neighborhood; located in Glencarlyn Park on lower Arlington Forest Branch, the marsh reduces nonpoint-source pollution and sedimentation through a system of capture ponds.
+The county is planning to restore the main pond to its original depth, add a sediment collection forebay, and improve the surrounding wetland habitat.
+Arlington Forest commends the county for the planned renovation project, yet we recognize the need to leave the current beaver activity in place while monitoring the impacts.

+Sparrow Pond is in a state-designated "resource protection area" on both sides of Arlington Forest Branch.
+Intended to protect Chesapeake Bay, resource protection areas encompass lands within 100 feet of a stream or gulley, including parts of backyards adjacent to our neighborhood parks.
+These areas are vital stream buffers for reducing stormwater runoff, preventing erosion, and filtering out pollutants.
+AFCA supports county efforts to sustain native vegetation in resource protection areas throughout our neighborhood, and we urge homeowners to cooperate.

-1 Stormwater Management Planning
+Stormwater Management Planning